DI-CIOLLA/DI_CIOLLA_CFW-SPHAIRA-/README.md

 ## FTP

 FTP can be enabled via the network menu.
 It uses the same config as ftpsrv `/config/ftpsrv/config.ini`.
-[See here for the full list of all configs available](https://github.com/ITotalJustice/ftpsrv/blob/master/assets/config.ini.template).

 ## MTP